Lucascoorek/mdb_jquery/README.md

 # TODO APP

-This app was mede using jQuery & Webpack
+This app was made using jQuery & Webpack

 ## Installation